Lee Donghae: 2012–2015: Acting roles, Lyrics Writing and Composing, Military enlistment

 In July 2015, Super Junior special album, Devil was released to celebrate the group's 10th anniversary.
 Donghae also participated in the album production with writing lyrics and composing two songs, "Don't Wake Me Up" and "Alright".

 On September 2, 2015, S.M.
 Entertainment announced that Lee Donghae would enlist as a conscripted policeman on October 15, 2015.
-Donghae entered through the Nonsan Army Training Center in Chungnam on his birthday.
+Donghae entered through the Nonsan Army Training Center in South Chungcheong Province on his birthday.

 2017–present: Returning to Super Junior and Super Junior Promotions

-Donghae completed his military service on 14 July 2017 after serving for 21 months.
-Following the completion of his mandatory military service, he and fellow Super Junior member Eunhyuk, held a fan meeting for Super Junior-D&E Hello Again on July 23 at Sejong University Daeyang Hall and participated on SM TOWN Live World Tour VI in Japan on July 27–28.
+Donghae completed his military service on July 14, 2017, after serving for 21 months.
+Following the completion of his mandatory military service, he and fellow Super Junior member Eunhyuk, held a fan meeting for Super Junior-D&E Hello Again on July 23 at Sejong University Daeyang Hall and participated on SM Town Live World Tour VI in Japan on July 27–28.

-On 27 September 2017, Super Junior's website began a countdown to November 6 -the date of their 12th anniversary- announcing it as their comeback date for their 8th album.
-"SJ Returns – Super Junior Real Comeback Story," a reality show featuring the idol group's development of their album, began airing on 9 October.
-Donghae participated in the album production of where he co-wrote with Eunhyuk and JDUB as well as co-composed with JDUB for a pre-release single "One More Chance".
-On 30 October 2017, the music video for "One More Chance" was released as a pre-release track for the upcoming album.
-On 6 November 2017 Super Junior's 8th Album "Play", was released in honor of Super Junior's 12th anniversary.
+On September 27, 2017, Super Junior's website began a countdown to November 6 — the date of their 12th anniversary — announcing it as their comeback date for their 8th album.
+SJ Returns, a reality show featuring the idol group's development of their album, began airing on October 9.
+Donghae participated in the album production of where he co-wrote with Eunhyuk and JDUB as well as co-composed with JDUB for a pre-release single "One More Chance."
+On October 30, 2017, the music video for "One More Chance" was released as a pre-release track for the upcoming album.
+On November 6, 2017, Super Junior's eighth album Play was released in honor of Super Junior's 12th anniversary.